HAEdwin/homeassistant_entity_receiver/README.md

 - **UDP Port**: The port to listen on for entity broadcasts (1024-65535)
 - **Broadcaster Name**: A friendly name for the broadcasting Home Assistant instance
-- **Poll Frequency**: How often to check for new UDP messages in milliseconds (10-10000ms, default: 100ms)

 ## Usage